- Specifications

 }

-- Info: Which messages or warnings should be displayed to the agent?
+- Info: What notifications or warnings should be displayed to the agent?

 - Data: What values do the input fields have?

-- Options: Which buttons should the user be shown?
+- Options: Which buttons should be displayed to the user?

-Note: The Enneo SDK requires environment variables specifying the Enneo API URL and a session token for authorization.
-If a source code executor is used, these environment variables will be inserted at runtime and do not need to be set manually.
-If the SDK is integrated into a separate web service,
+Note: The Enneo SDK requires environment variables specifying both the API URL from Enneo and a session token for authorization.
+If a source-code executor is used, these environment variables are inserted at runtime and don’t need to be set manually.
+If integrating the SDK into a custom web service,

-ENNEO_API_URL must be set to https://instance-name.enneo.ai and ENNEO_SESSION_TOKEN must be set to a service worker token.Copy
+ENNEO_API_URL must be set to https://instance-name.enneo.ai and ENNEO_SESSION_TOKEN to a Service-Worker-Token. <?php

 use EnneoSDK\Interaction;